Shashwat-CODING/StreamAPI/README.md

-# Docker Guide for VideoTube
+# Docker Guide for Vid-Tube

-This guide explains how to run VideoTube using Docker and Docker Compose for both development and production environments.
+This guide explains how to run VidTube using Docker and Docker Compose for both development and production environments.

 ## Prerequisites